transmute-industries/draft-ietf-spice-charter/charter.md

 The SPICE WG will profile existing IETF technologies and address residual gaps that would enable their use in digital credentials and presentations.

 - The JOSE WG is already standardizing the token format for unlinkability & selective disclosure in the form of JWP/CWP (draft-ietf-jose-json-web-proof).
-The SPICE WG will profile theses token formats for use with digital credentials.
+The SPICE WG will profile these token formats for use with digital credentials.

 - The OAUTH WG is already standardizing the token format for unlinkability & selective disclosure in the form of SD-JWT/SD-JWT-VC (draft-ietf-oauth-selective-disclosure-jwt and draft-ietf-oauth-sd-jwt-vc).
 The SPICE WG will define SD-CWT/SD-CWT-VC, analogs for these JWT-based tokens but based on CWT.